One of our most popular blog posts covers the subject of covert surveillance and the rules for both employees and employers.

 The case of Vaughan v London Borough of Lewisham tackled the issue of relevance.
 In this case, the claimant had 39 hours of recordings but had made no effort to transcribe these or to highlight those which it was felt supported the claim.
 The original hearing saw the panel decide that this was inadmissible as evidence and this decision was upheld by Employment Appeal Tribunal who clarified that covert recordings can be used as evidence but that they need to be relevant to the hearing.

 It’s worth searching for this particular case if you have a minute as it’s an eye-opening read and you can find a great summary here.
 This claim is one of the few cases where the employer has succeeded in achieving a cost award against a complainant and it’s for a staggering £87,000.
 The Employment Tribunal made this award as they concluded that Vaughan’s claim had been wholly misconceived.
-It does restore some faith in the system.
+It does restore some faith in the system when facing employee issues.

 Public or Private